 At DestinationSkin the safety and wellbeing of our clients is our number one priority.

-- What qualifications do you have?
+- What qualifications and insurance do you have?

-- What products will be used?
+- What products or machines will be used?

 Laser Hair Removal safety measures

-- Check that the machine is the correct option for your skin and hair type.
-A lot of standard lasers aren’t suitable for darker skin types and may cause adverse reactions or unsatisfactory results.
-We are extremely proud to be able to treat every skin type safely with the use of 3 different machines.
+What machine is going to be used?
+Check that the machine is the correct option for your skin and hair type.
+It is not advisable to use certain lasers on darker skin types and we are extremely proud to be able to treat every skin type safely with the use of three different machines.

-- All lasers that are grade 4+ require a Laser Protection Adviser and a Laser Protection Supervisor alongside other documentation to ensure its safe use.
+All lasers that are grade 4+ require a Laser protection Adviser and a Laser protection supervisor alongside other documentation to ensure its safe use.

 Injectable treatment safety measures

-Injectable treatments are an extremely personal and intimate treatment to have so it’s important that you feel 100% comfortable with who you choose for your treatment.
-Unfortunately as the industry is unregulated there are a lot of independent companies offering treatments who may not have the skill or knowledge to perform treatments safely.
-When selecting an injector to complete your treatment there are some key questions to ask them to ensure your safety as well as satisfaction.
+Injectable treatments are an extremely personal and intimate treatment to have, so it’s important that you feel 100% comfortable with who you choose for your treatment.
+Unfortunately, as the industry is unregulated, there are a lot of independent companies offering treatments who may not have the skill or knowledge to perform treatments safely.
+When selecting an injector to complete your treatment, there are some key questions to ask them to ensure your safety as well as satisfaction.

-- All Medical injectors must be members of the following boards which will demonstrate that they have a licence to practise.
+What qualifications does the injector have?
+All Medical injectors must be members of the following boards which will demonstrate that they have a licence to practise.
 The General Medical Council (GMC), General Dental Council (GDC) and the Nursing & Midwifery Council (NMC).
 All of these require all registered Doctors, Dentists & Nurse Prescribers (respectively) to comply with their professional standards too.

-- Just because they have one of the above qualifications doesn’t mean they are experienced in aesthetic treatments.
+Aside from qualifications how long has your injector been practising aesthetics?
 Ask to see previous photos of similar treatment areas.
-This will assure you of their competency and experience of treating such areas
+This will assure you of their competency and experience of treating such areas.